The Sardine Run South Africa

 “The largest bio-mass migration on the planet”

-For many years this description was appended to the sardine run, however the phenomenon of the sardine run is still not fully understood.
+For many years this description was appended to the sardine run, however the term “migration” is complex in the context of the sardine run, as it doesn’t perfectly align with the traditional definition.

 Currents and Sea Temperatures